sampsyo/cs6120/content/blog/2019-11-13-llvm-profiling/index.md

 ```

 Next we want to insert atomic counters at the start of each function definition.
 This ensures that irrespective of multiple return points in the function we can always increment the counter for it at the beginning.
 We start with the entry basic block in the function which is given by the iterator `F.begin()`.
-To insert it at the top of the basic block we use `getFirstNonPHI()` which returns the first instruction, which is not a PHI node.
+To insert it at the top of the basic block we use `getFirstNonPHI()` which returns the first instruction that is not a PHI node.
 We insert an atomic add instruction similar to other profiling instructions.